RSCJacksonLab/landscapy/docs/cookbook/accessibility/stochastic-adaptive-walks.md

 Report the endpoint distribution and stopping reason, not only a representative path. `reached_optimum` means the implementation stopped before `max_steps`; it does not prove a global optimum was reached unless independently checked.

-## Common failures

-- The global NumPy seed is omitted or changed by parallel work.
-- One random walk is presented as an endpoint probability distribution.
-- Stopping at a local optimum is confused with reaching the global optimum.
-- Failed moves and maximum-step censoring are not reported.
-- Algorithmic transition choices are called evolutionary rates.